CyberFlameGO/svnpython/Doc/library/exceptions.rst

 .. exception:: GeneratorExit

    Raise when a generator's :meth:`close` method is called.
-It directly inherits from :exc:`Exception` instead of :exc:`StandardError` since it is technically not an error.

    .. versionadded:: 2.5

+   .. versionchanged:: 3.0
+      Changed to inherit from Exception instead of StandardError.

 .. exception:: IOError